Jump toUpdate content

 aptpackage manager before installing the SteamCMD client:

-During the installation you are asked to agree to Steam’s license agreement.
+During installation, you are requested to agree to Steam’s license agreement.
 Use the Tab key to move to OK, then press Enter to accept the terms:

 steamuser account and create a new directory for the ARK server.Note: